Skip to content

 The Function of Mordants and Different Mordants

 Natural dyes have no affinity towards fibers.
-The attachment of the dye molecules is obtained by metal ions called mordants.
-Most of the natural dyes and very few synthetic dyes are mordant dyes.
+The attachment of dye molecules requires metal ions called mordants.
+Most natural dyes and a limited number of synthetic dyes are classified as mordant dyes.

 Alum

-Alum is chemically known as potassium aluminum sulfate, the most popular mordant due to its availability and easy usability.
-Dyeing and mordanting can be done at the same time.
-You have to mix alum in your dye bath and then add the materials to be dyed.
+Alum is chemically known as potassium aluminum sulfate (KAl(SO₄)₂·12H₂O).
+It is the most popular mordant due to its widespread availability and straightforward usability.
+Dyeing and mordanting can be performed simultaneously by adding alum directly to the dye bath.

 Iron